glouppe/info8002-large-scale-data-systems/lecture4.md

 # Summary

-- Shared memory registers form a memory abstraction with read and write operations.
+- Shared memory registers form a **shared memory abstraction** with read and write operations.
     - Consistency of the data is guaranteed, even in the presence of failures and concurrency.
 - Regular registers:
     - Bogus algorithm (does not work)
     - Centralized algorithm (if no failures)
     - Read-One Write-All algorithm (fail-stop)
     - Majority voting (fail-silent)
-- Aotmic registers:
+- Atomic registers:
     - Single writers
     - Multiple writers

----

-# References